matthewcobb/once-collective/index.md

             and the individual with the whole.

-The structure of the Collective guides members towards their purpose by creating a sharing economy and support structure to achieve their goals.
+The structure of the Collective guides members towards their purpose through a sharing economy and support structure to achieve their goals.

-This means any of the work we do is always purpose driven.
+This means all the work we do is purpose driven.

-Honest feedback in our process keeps everyone growing in the projects we do.
+Honest feedback in our process keeps everyone growing in the projects they do.

 ### Content for a new landscape